 Invest in a Dehumidifier

 One problem with constantly shifting weather is that you can have cool temperatures and high humidity at the same time.
 Since your thermostat can only sense the temperature, you may find yourself uncomfortable in your home even when the system is holding at the correct temperature.
 Days like these call for a dehumidifier, which will remove excess moisture from the air around you and make it feel less sticky on your skin.
 What’s more, dehumidifiers can run in your home non-stop, even when the temperature is too cold to justify using an air conditioner.
-You can either use a portable dehumidifier or have Custom Air install a whole-home dehumidifier alongside your HVAC system.
+You can either use a portable dehumidifier or have Custom Air Inc. install a whole-home dehumidifier alongside your HVAC system.

 Call Us for Assistance

-At Custom Air, we take great pride in helping our customers maintain their home’s comfort no matter what the weather brings.
+At Custom Air Inc., we take great pride in helping our customers maintain their home’s comfort no matter what the weather brings.
 That’s why we offer maintenance, repair, and replacement services for air conditioners and furnaces.
 We also offer precision tune-ups, air purification, and smart thermostat installation.
-For over 50 years, Houston homeowners have trusted us to provide great service and competitive prices.
+For over 50 years, Greensboro homeowners have trusted us to provide great service and competitive prices.
 Our consistent quality of service is one reason why we are rated A+ by the Better Business Bureau and continue to receive five-star customer reviews.
-To learn more about keeping your home comfortable during every season, contact our pros at Custom Air today.
+To learn more about keeping your home comfortable during every season, contact our pros at Custom Air Inc. today.